 Note: Shift/Ctrl+Arrow keys work for selection as well.

-Exemplified structures panel can be used to check whether individual compounds match your Markush structure or not.
-Matching structures are highlighted by a green background, while non-matching structures are highlighted in red.
+The Validation view panel can be used to check whether individual compounds match your Markush structure or not.
+Matching structures are highlighted by a green background, while non-matching structures are highlighted in red background.
+The number of matching structures is indicated on the bottom of the screen.

-This paragraph contains the Markush Editor specific features description.
+This section contains a description of features specific to creating Markush structures and organizing them into claims.
 To learn more about editing Markush features visit Marvin Sketch (the built-in chemical editor of Markush Editor) documentation.

 You can edit R-group definitions or individual fragment definitions by right-clicking or double-clicking on the tree node or the selected fragment.
 From the context menu, you can select the Edit function or you can add new fragments or remove existing ones.